 EAPs are inexpensive, but only because very few employees ever use them

-It’s estimated that 1 in 4 adults in the UK and the USA will experience a mental health problem this year.
+1 in 4 adults in the UK will experience a mental health problem this year.
 That’s 25% of your employees who are likely to struggle.

 We’re going to focus on that 25% to explore the average cost of an EAP, but if we imagine mental health on a big spectrum between being in crisis and absolutely thriving, around 55% of your team will actually find themselves teetering on the mid-low end (read: stressed and tired) at any one time.

 Therapy is proven to be an effective solution for people actively experiencing mental health problems.
 Your team can access online resources and a limited number of counselling and therapy sessions through most EAPs, which usually charge your business per employee, per month, over a contract period of 1-3 years.
-But do the sums add up?
-Let’s take a look at pricing 👀
+EAPs undoubtedly bring lots of benefits, but do the sums add up?
+Let’s see.

 Let’s take a company with 100 employees.
 We’ll call them Piet Depsi.